-where FieldConvert is the executable associated to the utility FieldConvert, test.xml is the session file and test.dat, test.vtu are the desired format outputs, either Tecplot or Paraview format respectively.
+where FieldConvert is the executable associated to the utility FieldConvert, test.xml is the session file and test.vtu, test.dat, test.plt are the desired format outputs, either Paraview, VisIt or Tecplot formats.

-Tip Note that the session file is also supported in its compressed format test.xml.gz.
+Note that the session file is also supported in its compressed format test.xml.gz.